 Tina Gibson is a certified MSC Teacher and teacher trainer.
 Based in Australia, she travelled to America, as part of the first MSC teacher training, and has been teaching with enthusiasm across Australia ever since.
 Tina also has years of experience teaching Mindfulness, having facilitated programs within Women’s Health, the Education System, Cancer Support and the general community.
 Her MSC has also included programs specifically for Health Professionals and for young women.
-Tina practices what she teaches, bringing warmth, honesty, courage and humour to MSC in her life and her teaching.
+Tina practices what she teaches, bringing warmth, honesty, courage and humour to MSC in her life, her teaching and mentoring.
 She has a sound knowledge of health and education stemming from training and working in roles such as; Emergency Paramedic, Health Care Worker, Rehabilitation Counsellor, Kinesiologist, Health Educator and loving grandma.

 Steven Hickman, PsyD., is the Founding Director of the UC San Diego Center for Mindfulness.
 Steve is a Clinical Psychologist and Associate Clinical Professor in the UCSD Departments of Psychiatry and Family and Preventive Medicine.
 Since founding the Center in 2000, he has taught over 60 Mindfulness-Based Stress Reduction (MBSR) courses, numerous other Mindfulness-Based Interventions (MBIs) and is a trainer of teachers in MBSR and Mindfulness-Based Cognitive Therapy.
 Steve also co-created the teacher training program for the Mindful Self-Compassion (MSC) program and has trained hundreds of teachers over the years in that program.
 He is the former Executive Director of the Center for Mindful Self-Compassion and currently devotes his time to training, mentoring and teaching.
 Steve is also the author of Self-Compassion for Dummies.